defnico/Public/Scrabble/README.md

-This directory contains both sample code and outputs from the Scrabble game I created during Fall 2016.
+This directory contains both sample code and outputs from the Scrabble game, one of the many assignemnts I completed during Fall 2016.